Maximising home insulation makes your home a more comfortable place to be. It will get rid of cold draughts and ensure rooms are warmer.

 Insulating your home against draughts

 Windows can be improved with draught-proofing strips around the window frame.
 Select from self-adhesive strips and metal or plastic ones with brushes or wipers.
 The latter cost more but should last longer.
 These are also best for sliding sash windows.
+See our guide to how to insulate windows for more details.

 Non-opening windows should be draught-proofed with silicone sealant.